 JH: Yes, that you get from other people, too.

 AA: Can I ask one more question here, at this point in your story too?
-I’m so glad you pointed out—I was going to ask you, and then you talked about it—what were the specific messages that you were getting and if you remembered any of them?
+I’m so glad you pointed out—what were the specific messages that you were getting and if you remembered any of them?
 Because sometimes I can point to a specific conversation I’ve had, and sometimes it’s just kind of this…again, the water you swim in, and you don’t really remember, but I was going to ask—in addition to questions that you were getting when you were going back to school, or when you were doing your career—do you remember specific messages that you got growing up?
 Or was it more just the example of people you saw, or both?

 JH: It was both.
 It was explicitly said at church: this is a woman’s place.
 This is a woman’s role.
 It was modeled by my parents.
 It was implied in the school that my parents wanted me to go to.
 And I knew I was going there to find a husband.
 It wasn’t to get an education.
 I mean, I got an education, which was surprising, and right as I was graduating high school, there were some very strong messages from Latter Day Saints Church leaders about women’s place being in the home, and “come home from your employment” and “women working is the cause of divorce of many divorces” and things like that.
 So I remember those explicitly and I also remember, as a child, or maybe teenager, looking around and really recognizing I don’t know any women whose lives I want to emulate.
 There are certain aspects—like my mom is so supportive and loving, I love that about her.
 And there’s so many women that I loved, and that were examples in certain areas, but there was no one that I was like I want to grow up and have that life.
 And so I felt really alone in what I wanted, because I didn’t see anyone who was combining family and creative expression and education and the things that I wanted.
 I didn’t see that.
 And so that I think is a really powerful message that, well, maybe it doesn’t even exist.
 And of course, I’m bad for even wanting that.